giantswarm/releases/azure/v14.0.2/README.md

 # :zap: Giant Swarm Release v14.0.2 for Azure :zap:

 This release improves draining of the nodes with fixes on azure-scheduled-events app.
+Upgrade from 14.0.1 to 14.0.2 will only roll the apps.

 ## Change details